zpenoyre/illustrisAPI/README.md

 # illustrisAPI
 tools to make accessing (all) Illustris data simple, using just a laptop and an internet connection

+[SEE ALSO](https://github.com/zpenoyre/illustrisAPI/wiki) the wiki for more about the specific functions!

 The basic philosophy of these tools is this: anyone with a computer, an internet connection, can access (basically) all of the Illustris data quickly and easily.